 Kirk Warren Brown, Ph.D. is an Associate Professor of Psychology at Virginia Commonwealth University.
 Dr. Brown has practiced mindfulness meditation for over 20 years under the guidance of senior Asian and American teachers.
 He has been trained in and conducted research with the MBSR program for the past 10 years, including classes designed for community members, medical patients, and medical and college students.
 He has authored numerous scientific publications on mindfulness and the MBSR program.
 His research on mindfulness is funded by the National Institutes of Health and other grant agencies.

-For the past six years, he has also co-facilitated the weekly Richmond Meditative Inquiry Group.
+For the past eight years, he has also co-facilitated the weekly Richmond Meditative Inquiry Group.

 Schedule of Courses